-AR 595 Course Continuation 0 credits
+AR 595 Course Continuation (0)

-The course is designed for students in need of more than one month extension to complete capstone course requirements.
+The course is designed for students in need of more than one month extension to complete course hours in AR 597 Internship or AR 591 Thesis.
 Instructor and Program Director Approval.
 Pass/Fail.
-Prerequisite: AR 572 or AR591.
+Prerequisite: Incomplete grade in AR 597 or AR 591.
+Non-repeatable.
 Course Fee.